NIEM/NIEM.github.io/reference/artifacts/messages/iepd/index.md

 An Information Exchange Package Documentation (IEPD) is a NIEM message specification.
 It is a set of artifacts that define and document a message, using applicable content from NIEM and custom content as needed.
 Extra work goes into creating an IEPD so that it contains all of the information needed by developers to implement it.

 To NIEM, the IEPD is considered the point of interoperability.
 Creation and management of IEPDs is the responsibility of their stakeholders and developers.
 As such, IEPDs have their own versioning processes, and are managed independently of NIEM and NIEM Domains.
-NIEM PMO defines IEPD conformance, but IEPD development and management fall outside its scope.
+The NIEM Management Office defines IEPD conformance, but IEPD development and management fall outside its scope.

 ![Data Interoperability](assets/interoperability.png "Data Interoperability")